Boulevard Naturalization Pilot Program

 • Slows water runoff, reducing erosion and increasing absorption, particularly on slopes.

-• Filters stormwater, protecting riparian areas that form part of the City’s drainage system.
+• Filters stormwater naturally, protecting riparian areas that form part of the City’s drainage system.

 • Reduces mowing & fertilization, which lowers the City’s greenhouse gas (GHG) emissions.

-• Supports habitat for bird species and pollinators.
+• Helps capture carbon from the air and strengthens climate resilience Supports habitat for bird species and pollinators.

-• Improves worker safety by removing heavy equipment from operating on slopes.
+• Improves worker safety by removing heavy mowing equipment from operating on slopes.

 • Increases biodiversity on the landscape, which improves resilience to insect/disease issues.